utiasSTARS/learned-camera-controller/README.md

 `ipython generate_feature_targets.py PATH_TO_DATASET`,\
 `ipython generate_gridsearch_targets.py PATH_TO_DATASET` and\
 `python generate_hybrid_targets.py`\
 to generate each type of target.
-Note that hybrid targets can only be generated after the feature and gridsearch targets have been generated.
+Note that hybrid targets can only be generated after the feature and gridsearch targets have been generated.\
+NOTE: Examples of training targets for each target generation method can be found in `data/TARGET_METHOD`.

 ## Training the Network
 1. Generate training targets.